tanzil7890/Outhad_Gaugelab/README.md

-# Gaugelab: AI Agent Observability with Formal Mesa-Optimization Detection
+# Outhad Gaugelab: AI Agent Observability with Formal Mesa-Optimization Detection

-Gaugelab offers **advanced tooling** for tracing, evaluating, and monitoring autonomous AI agents with **groundbreaking formal verification** capabilities.
+Outhad Gaugelab offers **advanced tooling** for tracing, evaluating, and monitoring autonomous AI agents with **groundbreaking formal verification** capabilities.
 It provides runtime data from agent-environment interactions for continuous learning, self-improvement, and **mathematically proven safety guarantees**.

 ## Revolutionary Mesa-Optimization Detection

-**World's First Formally Verified Mesa-Optimization Detection System** - Gaugelab now includes breakthrough technology for detecting inner alignment failures in AI systems with mathematical proof certificates.
+**World's First Formally Verified Mesa-Optimization Detection System** - Outhad Gaugelab now includes breakthrough technology for detecting inner alignment failures in AI systems with mathematical proof certificates.

 ### What is Mesa-Optimization?

 Mesa-optimization occurs when an AI agent develops internal optimization processes that pursue objectives different from their intended goals - a critical AI safety concern that could lead to catastrophic misalignment.

-**Gaugelab's Solution:**
+**Outhad Gaugelab's Solution:**
 - **Formal Detection**: Lean 4 theorem-proven algorithms with soundness/completeness guarantees
 - **Behavioral Analysis**: Advanced pattern recognition for optimization signatures
 - **Mathematical Proofs**: Each detection comes with formal verification certificates
-- **Real-time Monitoring**: Integration with existing Gaugelab observability infrastructure
+- **Real-time Monitoring**: Integration with existing Outhad Gaugelab observability infrastructure

-## See Gaugelab in Action
+##  Outhad Gaugelab in Action

 **[Multi-Agent System] with complete observability and safety verification:** (1) A multi-agent system spawns agents to research topics on the internet.
-(2) With just **3 lines of code**, Gaugelab traces every input/output + environment response across all agent tool calls for debugging.
+(2) With just **3 lines of code**, Outhad Gaugelab traces every input/output + environment response across all agent tool calls for debugging.
 (3) **NEW**: Formal mesa-optimization detection runs automatically in the background.
 (4) After completion, export all interaction data with **mathematical safety certificates** to enable further environment-specific learning and optimization.

 ## Table of Contents